 I actually wanted to delay talking about it until much later, but the chaos at twitter, a site which has been rather good for small tech communities, has forced me to accelerate things.

 Believe me, I'd much rather have at least a thousand pages written before saying a word, but now we are here I feel I ought to try to do things properly!

-I am aiming to write a book that I would like to read, and something that I have always been disappointed by is technical books which have been afraid to dive deep into the code and to get into serious levels of detail.
+I am aiming to write a book that I would like to read, and something that I have always been disappointed by are technical books which have been afraid to dive deep into the code and to get into serious levels of detail.

 As a result, I have intentionally gone very deep and thus assume some basic skills in doing so (otherwise I'd have to write so much preamble everywhere that it would become unreadable).

 This means that you do need some understanding before coming to the book, though I do try to explain everything as clearly as I can.
 I recommend you get some basic understanding of the Linux kernel from a book such as Robert Love's excellent Linux Kernel Development, and some OS basics from the classic Modern Operating Systems.

 I am taking quite a personal approach to the book and work on it part-time, mostly on weekend, and sometimes at odd hours, so it is simply not suited to direct collaboration.